microsoft/vscode-docs/docs/remote/troubleshooting.md

 Similarly, you can get the Remote - Containers extension logs with **Remote-Containers: Show Log**.

-Like the two above, you can get the Remote - WSL logs with **Remote WSL: Show Log**.
-Also check whether your issue is being tracked upstream in the [WSL repo](https://github.com/microsoft/WSL/issues) (and is not due to the Remote - WSL extension).
+Like the two above, you can get the WSL extension logs with **WSL: Show Log**.
+Also check whether your issue is being tracked upstream in the [WSL repo](https://github.com/microsoft/WSL/issues) (and is not due to the WSL extension).

 If you're experiencing issues using other extensions remotely (for example, other extensions aren't loading or installing properly in a remote context), it's helpful to grab the log from the **Remote Extension Host** output channel (**Output: Focus on Output View**), and select **Log (Remote Extension Host)** from the dropdown.